syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Columns.md

 ## Unbound Column

 You can define the unbound columns in Grid by not defining `Field` property for that particular column.
-Value for these columns can be populated either manually using `queryCellInfo` event or by using column `template` or by column `format` property.
+Value for these columns can be populated either manually using `QueryCellInfo` event or by using column `Template` or by column `Format` property.

 N> Editing, grouping, filtering, sorting, summary and searching support are not available for unbound columns.